Berat Albayrak

-Berat Albayrak (/tr/ born 21 February 1978) is a Turkish businessman and politician.
-He served as the Minister of Energy and Natural Resources from 2015 to 2018 and as the minister of treasury and finance from 2018 to 2020.
+Berat Albayrak (/tr/ born 21 February 1978) is a Turkish businessman and politician who served as the Minister of Energy and Natural Resources from 2015 to 2018 and as the minister of treasury and finance from 2018 to 2020.
 In the general elections of June 2015 and November 2015, he was elected as a member of parliament from Istanbul for the Justice and Development Party.
 He is married to Esra Erdoğan, the daughter of Turkey's president, Recep Tayyip Erdoğan.

 Early life and education

-Berat Albayrak was born on 21 February 1978, in Istanbul.
-His father's name is Sadık, and his mother's name is Kıymet.
+Berat Albayrak was born in Istanbul on 21 February 1978 to Sadık Albayrak and his wife Kıymet.
 His family is originally from Dernekpazarı, Trabzon.
 He completed his primary education at Fındıkzade Elementary School and his secondary education at Fatih Boys' High School.
-In 2004, Albayrak married Esra Albayrak, the eldest daughter of Turkey's president Recep Tayyip Erdoğan.
-The couple has four children: three sons, Ahmet Akif (b.
-2006), Sadık Eymen (b.
-2015), and Hamza Salih (b.
-2020), and one daughter, Emine Mahinur (b.
-2009).

-After graduating from Istanbul University’s Department of Business Administration (English) in 1999, he earned a master's degree in finance from the Lubin School of Business at Pace University, New York City, in 2004.
+After graduating from Istanbul University's Department of Business Administration (English) in 1999, he earned a master's degree in finance from the Lubin School of Business at Pace University, New York City, in 2004.
 In 2011, he obtained a PhD from Kadir Has University's Department of Banking and Finance with his dissertation titled "Renewable Energy Resources and Their Financing in Electricity Generation."

-Career
+Early career

 Berat Albayrak began his professional career in 1996.
 In 1999, he joined Çalık Holding, where he took on various roles.
 Between 2002 and 2006, he served as the finance director at the company's United States office.
 Upon returning to Turkey in 2006, Albayrak was first appointed as the deputy general manager of financial affairs and later, in 2007, became the general manager.

 In 2007, he oversaw Turkey's first Eurobond issuance by a holding company, managing a process that attracted approximately $1 billion in demand for a $200 million bond issuance.
 In 2008, Albayrak facilitated the sale of a foreign company in Turkey at 34 times the EBITDA value, marking one of the country's highest-value foreign company sales.
 During 2007–2008, he contributed to securing nearly $1 billion in direct foreign investment for Turkey.

 At the end of 2013, Albayrak left the private sector and began writing for Sabah newspaper.
 During this period, he also taught courses in Banking and Finance at Marmara University and took on roles in various non-governmental organizations.